Refresh. Refresh. Refresh.

 By having two places, we can more easily accommodate out-of-state guests.
 We could also consider making our new home available to others on Airbnb, as well, whether we’re spending time at the cabin or in another country.

 Speaking of being out of the country, keeping our home base costs low makes it easy to spend more while away.
 Should we stay in a yacht?
 Why not?
-I booked this bad boy for a month spanning February to March of next year.
+I booked this bad boy for a month spanning February to March of 2020, but sadly, the booking fell through.

 Airbnb is ideal for longer stays, as weekly and monthly discounts are often applied when you search for a longer stretch.
 This one, in particular, offered 57% off for a full month (defined by Airbnb as 4 weeks).
 I’m a big fan of Airbnb and if you’ve not used them before, sign up with this link for $40 off your first stay and $15 off your first experience of $50 or more.

-For the time that we actually spend in Michigan in the coming years, which I guesstimate will be maybe four to six months a year, I think we’ve got a great setup that gives us a convenient home close to family for the many family gatherings throughout the summer, and we’ve also got a fun getaway spot when we want to spend half the day in the lake.
+For the time that we actually spend in Michigan in the coming years, which I guesstimate will be maybe four to six months a year after the pandemic passes, I think we’ve got a great setup that gives us a convenient home close to family for the many family gatherings throughout the summer, and we’ve also got a fun getaway spot when we want to spend half the day in the lake.

 It’s not at all what I expected, but I’m pretty happy with it, and I look forward to seeing how next summer goes with this setup.
 That is, unless we change our minds and do something different yet again.
-At these prices, it’s not like we will have made a huge mistake.
-Been there done that.
+At a price of $90,000, it’s not like we will have made a huge mistake.

 How much did you spend on your current home?
 If you have plans to move eventually, will you upgrade, downsize, or move somewhere else?
 Are we crazy for buying a $90,000 home?